vitalyavolyn/node-vk-bot/README.md

 ##### uploadPhoto
 Upload a photo.

-The only parameter is a path to picture
+The only parameter is a path to picture.
 Returns a Promise that resolves with a [photo object](https://vk.com/dev/photos.saveMessagesPhoto)
 ```javascript
 bot.uploadPhoto('~/kittens.png').then(photo => {